-Location: Wheaton College, Norton, Massachusetts
+Location: Norton, MA

 The educational institutions of our country act in a public capacity.
 Although oftentimes privately endowed, they exist under the authority of a charter granted by the government, defining and limiting their powers under the law.
 They were established to support the State, intellectually and morally.
 They are not for the private advantage of the individual but for the public welfare of the citizen.